 “Philip Beckwith has existed for about twelve centuries.
 Since the beginning of the Knights Celestial.”

 “Wait, what?”
-Scarlet asked, her eyes wide.
+Scarlet asked.
 “Immortal?
 Unaging?”

 “It’s a title,” he explained.
 “There was an original Sir Philip Beckwith, but at some point he died, right?
 So when a new adherent to their strange order joins, he takes the name of one of the former Knights Celestial—one who died.”